John T. James: NASA career

-Scientific Expertise
+Scientific expertise

-Dr. James served as an inhalation toxicologist for the U.S. Army at the Chemical Research Development and Engineering Center in Aberdeen Proving Ground, MD from 1982 to 1989.
+James served as an inhalation toxicologist for the U.S. Army at the Chemical Research Development and Engineering Center in Aberdeen Proving Ground, MD from 1982 to 1989.
 There he was responsible for projects on multispecies inhalation toxicity to achieve accurate human estimates on chemical warfare agents.
 From 1978 to 1981 he served as a guest investigator at the National Cancer Institute in Bethesda, MD where he discovered a relationship between chemically induced colon tumors in two strains of mice and the persistence of miscoding DNA adducts in colonic mucosa.
 He is the inventor of three research devices including a gas mask filter test apparatus and a charcoal adsorbent test apparatus.

-His current research interests focus on the toxic effects of inhaled dusts to include carbon nanotubes, which are useful in making high-strength and light-weight materials, and lunar dust, which could be a health problem when we return to the moon for good.
+His current research interests focus on the toxic effects of inhaled dusts to include carbon nanotubes, which are useful in making high-strength and light-weight materials, and lunar dust, which could be a health problem when humans return to the Moon for good.
 He and his team are developing differential mobility spectrometry for applications to spacecraft air quality monitoring.